tugraz-isds/spcd3/src/example/DESCRIPTION.md

 The student dataset shows several implemented functions.
 It consists of 9 dimensions and 30 data records.
 Each record represents one student and their assessment in 8 different subjects.

-By launching the example, which is also deployed on [spcd3.netlify.app](https://spcd3.netlify.app/), the start screen appears, where a button is shown to upload a CSV.
+By launching the example, which is also deployed on [spcd3.netlify.app](https://spcd3.netlify.app/), the start screen appears, where a button is shown to upload a CSV file.

 ![screenshot](screenshots/loadFile.png)